Power-Grid Controller Anomaly Detection with Enhanced Temporal Deep Learning: Evaluation

-\bheading{Deep Learning Models Comparison.} We investigate how the types and architectures of the deep learning models affect the detection results.
-First, we show the results of LSTM with different numbers of hidden nodes and CRBM in Figure \ref{fig:models} (a).
-We observe that the LSTMs perform better than the CRBM, because the LSTM automatically adjusts the "memory window size" while CRBM uses a fixed size.
-We also find that an LSTM with a medium number (128) of nodes in the hidden layer performs better than an LSTM with a small (5) or large (256) number of nodes in the hidden layer, because too few nodes in the hidden layer significantly limit the capability of the LSTM.
-The model can hardly represent the controller behavior because of the low capacity.
-On the other hand, an LSTM with too many nodes in the hidden layer causes another problem -- over-fitting.
-In this case, the LSTM model "memorizes" the training samples and lacks generalization ability.
+By comparing different LSTM architectures in Table \ref{tab:ablation}, we observe that an LSTM with a medium number (128) of nodes in the hidden layer performs better than an LSTM with a small (5) or large (256) number of nodes in the hidden layer.
+Too few nodes in the hidden layer significantly limit the capability to represent the controller behavior, while too many nodes in the hidden layer cause over-fitting.

-Next, we compare the training mechanisms of LSTM with CRBM.
-We provide the accuracy and false positive (FP) rate versus training epochs in Figure \ref{fig:models} (b).
-We find that LSTM convergences faster than CRBM, and achieves better final detection results.
-LSTM also becomes stable at the end of the training, however, CRBM continues to oscillate as we continue to train it.
-CRBM introduces uncertainty in training because of its sampling step, making the training for CRBM less stable than LSTM.

-\bheading{Hard Threshold and Statistical Test Comparison.} We evaluate the effectiveness and necessity of our statistical test.
-In Table \ref{tab:kstest}, we compare the detection results with and without KS test.
-The first 4 rows show the detection results of different LSTMs using hard thresholds, while the next 4 rows show the corresponding LSTM + KS test for comparison.
-We observe that the statistic test improves all evaluated LSTM models.
-We observe that, without KS test, the highest detection accuracy is 97.7\% when 128 hidden nodes are used.
-The accuracy rises to 99.98\% using KS test.
-In general, the KS test has three benefits: \ding{172} It gets rid of the Gaussian assumptions in the thresholding approaches (Elliptic Envelope), especially when this Gaussian assumption does not hold in our usage scenarios. \ding{173} It provides insensitivity to the deep learning architectures (LSTM in our experiment). \ding{174} It is not sensitive to the p-values in the scenario of power-grid anomaly detection.
-The KS test gives us what we call an \textbf{enhanced deep learning method}.
+\bheading{Ablation Experiment of RED.} We evaluate the effectiveness and necessity of our proposed RED.
+In Table \ref{tab:ablation}, we compare the detection results with and without RED.
+The first 4 rows show the detection results of different LSTMs using hard thresholds, while the next 4 rows show the corresponding LSTM + RED for comparison.
+We observe that the RED improves all evaluated LSTM models and it provides insensitivity to the deep learning architectures (last 4 rows).

-\bheading{Significance Levels.} Although we find that the final accuracy is not sensitive to the p-value, it is still the one parameter we should deal with carefully.
-Thresholds are generally very arbitrary and highly dependent on the validation set and data distributions.
-However, significance level $p$, a.k.a. p-value, is explainable and indicates how incompatible the data are with the hypothesis.
-The most widely used value is $p=0.05$, which trades off between the false positives and the false negatives.
-In general, a small p-value decreases false positives but increases false negatives, and vice versa.
-For a fair comparison, we report the results when $p=0.05$ although we can achieve even better results with a smaller $p$.